-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

 NPR's Jon Hamilton has the story.

-Edward Weiler, of NASA's Science Mission Directorate, says things have changed dramatically since the arrival of the Obama administration.
+JON HAMILTON: Edward Weiler, of NASA's Science Mission Directorate, says things have changed dramatically since the arrival of the Obama administration.

-Weiler says much of the new money will be spent trying to reinvigorate efforts to determine how fast the Earth's climate is changing.
+HAMILTON: Weiler says much of the new money will be spent trying to reinvigorate efforts to determine how fast the Earth's climate is changing.

 WEILER: We know there's a threat.
 We know there's climate change going on.
 What we got to do now is monitor the rate.
 We've got to measure how fast the ice is being depleted, how fast carbon dioxide is being added to the atmosphere versus being taken out of it.

 HAMILTON: Scientists think carbon dioxide from sources like cars and power plants is the most important contributor to global warming.
 But Michael Freilich, of NASA's Earth Science Division, says they still don't know much about what happens to carbon dioxide once it gets into the atmosphere.

-The new funding will also allow NASA to replace twin satellites called GRACE that have been making detailed measurements of the Earth's gravity field since 2002.
+HAMILTON: The new funding will also allow NASA to replace twin satellites called GRACE that have been making detailed measurements of the Earth's gravity field since 2002.
 That may sound like something only science wonks would care about, but Weiler says GRACE has proved to have many more practical applications than anyone expected.

 WEILER: As if flies over something like the San Joaquin Valley, it could measure the amount of water underground.
 And since it's been flying for a long time, it's been able to trace how much groundwater is there.
 And what it's showing is that the groundwater is disappearing more quickly than it's been replenished.

-Jon Hamilton, NPR News.
+HAMILTON: Jon Hamilton, NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.